Klipper3d/klipper/README.md

 /dev/serial/by-id/usb-MakerBot_Industries_The_Replicator_A413936383135181D010-if00
 ```
 Make a note of this so that you can update
-printer.cfg in the next steps.
+`printer.cfg` in the next steps.

-Edit this file to add/remove features specific to your printer
+You can edit `printer.cfg` to add/remove features specific to your printer
 (e.g. remove HBP, change the HBP sensor to match what you have,
-change x,y, and z limits).
-Update the `serial:` line under the [mcu]
+change x,y, and z limits, etc...).
+Update the `serial:` line under the `[mcu]`
 section to match the filename found in the previous step.
 Add the following
-line at the top of you printer.cfg file to enable Mainsail support.
+line at the top of your `printer.cfg` to enable Mainsail support.
 ```
 [include mainsail.cfg]
 ```
 Click Save and Restart.

 Following the normal installation steps, run `make menuconfig`.
 Choose
-an atmega1280, 16mhz, and uart0.  (see below for note about atmega2560).
+an atmega1280, 16mhz, and uart0.  (see [below for note about atmega2560](#notes)).

 Run `make flash`.
 This should flash your mightyboard.
 If not, I have
-found times where I needed to power the mightboard off and back on
+found times where I needed to power the mightyboard off and back on
 or attempt to connect and disconnect with Klipper (i.e. connect at a baud rate
 other than 57600 first) before it would flash.

 At this point you should have Klipper running on your Replicator.

 Follow the normal [Klipper documentation](https://www.klipper3d.org/) for further tuning.

 </p>